By continuing to visit this website, you agree to our privacy policy and use of cookies.

 About Proto

 Proto is the leading generative AICX platform for local languages.
-Its inclusive chatbots excel at usecases for customer experience, consumer protection, employee experience, and indoor navigation.
-Powering the Proto AICX Platform is the proprietary ProtoAI™ engine for exceptional text and voice accuracy in underserved languages, and large language models such as ChatGPT.
-Proto's enterprise-level capabilities include data privacy options such as hybrid and on-premise hosting, customised CX analytics, and a 24/7 prompt engineering service.
+Its inclusive text and voice AI assistants excel at usecases for customer experience, consumer protection, employee experience, and indoor navigation.
+The Proto AICX Platform is powered by large language models and the proprietary ProtoAI™ engine for high accuracy in underserved languages.
+Proto deployments feature enterprise-grade security and capabilities such as on-premise hosting, customised analytics, and a 24/7 prompt engineering service.
+Headquartered in Waterloo, Canada, Proto is a global team operating across Latin America, Africa, and Asia.

 View Case Study